monthenry/monthenry/README.md

 ### I'm a Student, a Developer and the co-founder of the startup OnTable !

-- 🔭 I’m currently working on a [website][website] intended to help restaurants!
+- 🔭 I’m currently working on a [website][ontable] intended to help restaurants!
 - 🌱 I’m currently learning javascript.
 - 🥅 2020 Goals: Contribute more to Open Source projects !
 - ⚡ Fun fact: I love sports and music (especially accordion).